bookbinder/like-burning-incense/README.md

 # To do

 - finish the 4-week psalter
+- add harmonization for a few psalm tones (see `/pdf/psalmtonesByNumber` (or ByStructure).
+The corresponding `.ily` files are found in `psalmtones/notes`
 - proper of seasons (with directory structure)
 - proper of saints (with directory structure)